Advisors prefer active management

 Several studies assess advisor attitudes around portfolio management and risk mitigation for clients—showing a continued preference for actively managed strategies.

-Editor’s note: This article first published in our magazine in October 2015, but is perhaps even more relevant today.
-The S&P 500 finished 2016 with an eighth consecutive year of positive total returns, leaving advisors and investors alike wondering if and when the next major correction will appear.
-And with the new administration generating both great hopes and an unprecedented level of uncertainty, it is no time for advisors to decrease their emphasis on risk management for client portfolios.
+Editor’s note: This article first published in our magazine in October 2015, but it is perhaps even more relevant today.
+The S&P 500 finished 2017 with a ninth consecutive year of positive total returns (though volatility has returned in 2018), leaving advisors and investors wondering if and when the next bear market will appear.
+With the Trump administration’s policies generating hope that the economy will continue to improve—and also creating an unprecedented level of uncertainty—it is no time for advisors to decrease their emphasis on risk management for client portfolios.

 They partially answered this question with the observation that, “Little surprise, then, that last year, people yanked $98.6 billion out of actively managed U.S.-stock mutual funds while putting $71.3 billion more into ‘passive’ ones that merely track an index.”